 The day begins at about 9am at Derby Castle station in Douglas.
 There will be up to three participants on the course who will be invited to travel up front with the driver to Laxey.
 At Laxey after light refreshments and a brief health and safety talk the course continues with a visit to Laxey Sub Station and an overview of electricity supply and distribution.
 Then follows a ‘walk around’ of the tram car with the main systems introduced and an overview of the operation of the controller and brake system.
 The excitement then begins with three round trips from Laxey to Ramsey with each participant getting to drive the whole route in each direction, in sections, under the guidance of the instructor.
 A light lunch is provided at Laxey during the day and at the end of the day certificates are presented to participants.
 You are then taken back to Douglas on the tram car with the instructor driving, the day ending before 6pm.

 I found the day very enjoyable and instructive.
 There is definitely an art to the operation of the controller and in particular the ‘lapping’ air brake, which can bring the car to a shuddering stop if you are not careful!
 However, by following the instructors guidance and step by step instructions it all soon becomes clear.
 A great day out and definitely value for money for any tram enthusiast.

 Sample itinerary for the intermediate course:

 As you can guess from the enthusiasm of my words above I would heartily recommend these courses to anyone with an interest in trams.
-They are currently charged at the rate of £300 per person for a full day course which is on a par with similar experience days elsewhere.
 Currently the MER are offering dates throughout the season.